datafrey/TaxiApp/README.md

 # TaxiApp

-TaxiApp is a simple application for interaction of users who want to order a taxi and users who want to serve them.
-Made using Firebase GeoFire service.
+A simple application for interaction of users who want to order a taxi and users who want to serve them.
+Made using Firebase services and Kotlin.
+Libraries used:

+- Material Components
+- AndroidX Lifecycle
+- AndroidX Navigation
+- Firebase services (Auth, Database, GeoFire)
+- Google Maps